Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/votifier.md

 ![console](/plugins_and_modifications/plugins/votifier/2.png)

-The next step is to restart your server, so the port opening can take effect.
+The next step is to restart your server, so the port can be opened.

 #### VotingPlugin Requirements
 - [NuVotifier](https://www.spigotmc.org/resources/nuvotifier.13449/)

-VotingPlugin has the option to configure what type of `data storage` you would like to use
-- SQLITE (flat file storage, works out of the box)
-- MYSQL (works with Bloom's database which is based on MariaDB, however needs extra configuration)
-  - A guide on how to create and find logins for your databases, [click here](/databases)

 Once you have successfully installed the plugin, If you do not want to configure MySQL for user storage.
 You have completed the tutorial!
 You can move on to the next step and that is to read the [VotingPlugin's wiki](https://github.com/BenCodez/VotingPlugin/wiki) or the wiki of the resource you chose.

 ##### Configuring SQL for VotingPlugin
-You will find these settings in your `plugins/VotingPlugin/Config.yml` at the top of the file!
 If you didn't do it already, Please read this guide on how to create and find logins for your databases, [click here](/databases)

-Requirements:
+VotingPlugin has the option to configure what type of `data storage` you would like to use
+- SQLITE (flat file storage, works out of the box)
+- MYSQL (works with Bloom's database which is based on MariaDB, however needs extra configuration)
+  - A guide on how to create and find logins for your databases, [click here](/databases)

+**Requirements:**
 - Username, Password.
 They can be found in the `Database` tab!
   - Username would look something like `u5930_4949emdj`
   - Password can be found by clicking the `eye` icon to the right.
 Click the box labeled `Password` in the field when it pops up.